Do you know the difference between contingency reserves and operating funds?

 Landlords do not pay us money to set up the contingency reserve account.
 Instead, Nesbitt Realty withholds money from the first month of rent in order to set up the account.

-Nesbitt Realty's Guide to Real Estate is a helpful tool for everyone who wants to review important real estate information about Arlington Ridge and surrounding communities.
-The Guide to Real Estate compiles data about what has sold and what is on the market, and some interesting facts that you may not know.
-In addition, our Guide has quite a few of the aspects of living in Arlington Ridge.
-As might be expected, most of this is useful for purchasers and sellers, but real estate investors and tenants will probably also find this data to be quite informative.
+Nesbitt Realty's Guide to Real Estate is a free resource for anyone who needs to investigate real estate facts about Arlington Ridge and surrounding areas.
+The Guide to Real Estate includes information regarding what has sold and what is for sale, as well as many shocking facts that you might not know.
+In addition, our Guide features some fundamentals of residing in Arlington Ridge.
+Certainly, all of this is useful for buyers and sellers, but landlords and tenants may also find this information to be quite sobering.

-a handy reference for property owners in Arlington Ridge
+a good reference for property owners in Arlington Ridge

-- Before you put a renter in your rental in Arlington Ridge
+- Before you rent out your property in Arlington Ridge

 - Collections and evictions